-Delegating Action Deleaatina Authority The Board of Trustees at the Albany State University is designated to perform the Executive Vice President for Finance & Administration purchasing and capital construction contracting functions.
+Delegating Action Delegating Authority The Board of Trustees at the Albany State University is designated to perform the Executive Vice President for Finance & Administration purchasing and capital construction contracting functions.
 Director of Purchasing

-Kimberly Carter has identified the following delegating actions and authority:
+Bridgette Wilder has identified the following delegating actions and authority:

-Delegating Action Delegating Authority Hiring, properly vetting, and entering into official employment relationships on CHRO behalf of the university Associate HR Director
+Delegating Action Delegating Authority

-Delegating Action Deleaatina Authority
+Hiring, properly vetting, and entering into official employment relationships on behalf of the university Chief Legal Officer

-Setting officially recognized hours of operation for the university CHRO
+L ·

-Associate HR Director
+Delegating Action Delegating Authority Setting officially recognized hours of operation for the university Chief Legal Officer coming constant, 1000 g.m. countries of operation for the university